JoelPM/prebid-td/README.md

 ## Parakeet and Ad Selection

-While Parakeet proposes a number of changes to how ad tech will function, this document is focused on the changes to the ad selection process in the context of the browser and/or browsers trusted server agent.
+While Parakeet proposes a number of changes to how ad tech will function, this document is focused on the changes to the ad selection process in the context of the browsers and its trusted server.

-## 1. Edge/Parakeet Server Becomes the Final Selection Layer
+### Edge/Parakeet Server Becomes the Final Selection Layer
 Today GAM is the final ad selection layer because it contains the publisher's direct demand, is tightly integrated with AdX, and doesn't provide a price signal externally.
-However, in a Parakeet world, Edge will contain interest group demand that isn't accessible via any other means and won't provide a price signal externally.
-When ```navigator.createAdRequest``` returns a promise it has identified an appropriate ad for rendering based on provided bids and scoring logic.
+However, in a Parakeet world, Edge will contain interest group demand that isn't accessible via any other means and also won't provide a price signal externally.
+When `navigator.createAdRequest` returns a Promise it has identified an appropriate ad for rendering based on provided bids and scoring logic.
 As a result, the browser/Parakeet must become the final selection layer.

 SSPs are used to participating in a final selection hosted elsewhere but it raises the question of how GAM will adjust to this.

 <!-- The below may not be valid in Parakeet, but we should note something about the limitation of data in the contextual request and how the browser will only call a single ad tech server per ad slot

-## 2. SSP Logic Must Span Edge/Parakeet
+### SSP Logic Must Span Edge/Parakeet
 Today SSPs are able to provide publishers with a real-time valuation of an ad slot because they have contextual and user information in one request and are able to respond with a single *best* value in response to that request.

 The process of selecting the best value involves the following steps: